J-PAL/MIT Evaluating Social Programs Course, 2022

 Who is a good candidate for this course?

-This course is designed for a range of participants, from policymakers and monitoring and evaluation personnel, to research or management staff working in governments, international organizations, foundations, private sector companies, and NGOs.
 The typical participant is a mid-career professional with an interest in incorporating randomized evaluations into their work.
 Although not required, some familiarity with economics and basic statistical concepts is helpful.
+Not sure if you’re the right fit?
+Contact Katharina Kaeppel at [email protected] for more information.

-Over the course of the four-day training, participants will spend roughly three hours each day in live Zoom lectures and small-group sessions to apply learnings to case study examples, exercises, and individual projects.
-Outside of these structured sessions, the schedule includes opportunities to network with peers and engage in office hours with the teaching team.
+Over the course of the five-day training, participants will spend roughly four hours each day in live Zoom lectures and small-group sessions to apply learnings to case study examples, exercises, and individual projects.
+The schedule includes opportunities to network with peers and engage in office hours with the teaching team, and participants will come away from the course with resources and materials to map out an evaluation strategy for their own programs and policies.

 Participants can expect to:

-- Gain insight on threats to the validity of experiments as well as techniques for data analysis, determining the appropriate sample size, and interpreting results;
+- Gain insight on threats to the validity of experiments, determining the appropriate sample size, and interpreting results;

 - Learn strategies to maximize policy impact and assess the generalizability of research findings; and